Types, equations, dimensions and the Pi theorem: Possible generalizations and extension

 \subsection{Dimensions and physical quantities}

-In the last section we have introduced the concrete data types \ensuremath{\Conid{D}} and \ensuremath{\Conid{Q}} and encoded the notions of dimensions and of physical quantities in the domain of mechanics and for the \ensuremath{\Conid{LTE}} (lengths, times and masses) class of units of measurement.
-This has allowed us to formalize basic notions of DA (among others, Buckingham's Pi theorem) in type theory and to apply dependent types to ensure the dimensional consistency of expressions involving physical quantities.
+In \cref{section:dsl1} we have introduced the concrete data types \ensuremath{\Conid{D}} and \ensuremath{\Conid{Q}} and encoded the notions of dimensions and of physical quantities in the domain of mechanics and for the \ensuremath{\Conid{LTE}} (lengths, times and masses) class of units of measurement.
+This has allowed us to formalize basic notions of DA in type theory and to apply dependent types to ensure the dimensional consistency of expressions involving physical quantities (\cref{section:dsl1}) and assist the formulation of relationships between physical quantities that provably satisfy the covariance principle (\cref{section:piexplained1}).
 In doing so, we have exploited a number of properties that values of type \ensuremath{\Conid{D}} fulfilled by definition.
-For example, that equality is decidable.
-In \cref{subsection:dind} we also suggested that \ensuremath{\Conid{D}} together with the binary operation \ensuremath{\Conid{Times}} form a group.
-In this section, we generalize the approach of \cref{section:piexplained} and discuss what are suitable requirements for data types that encode the notions of dimensions and of physical quantities.
-As in \cref{section:piexplained}, we do so in the domain of mechanics and for the \ensuremath{\Conid{LTE}} class of units of measurement.
+Most prominently, the fact that equality of dimensions is decidable.
+In \cref{subsection:dind} we also suggested that \ensuremath{\Conid{D}} together with the binary operation \ensuremath{\Conid{Times}} form a group. \paragraph*{The algebraic structure of dimensions.} \ It seems natural to generalize the approach of \cref{section:dsl1} by putting forward the algebraic structure of dimensions.
+As we will see, this has both advantages and disadvantages.
+Again, we first discuss the generalization in the domain of mechanics and for the \ensuremath{\Conid{LTE}} class of units of measurement.